gradle/gradle/subprojects/docs/src/docs/release/notes.md

                 .withArtifacts(IvyModule, IvyDescriptorArtifact)
                 .execute()

-            for(component in result.resolvedComponents) {
+            for (component in result.resolvedComponents) {
                 component.getArtifacts(IvyDescriptorArtifact).each { assert it.file.name == 'ivy.xml' }
             }
         }
     }

-Given that the dependency is resolved from a Maven repository, the Maven POM artifact can be retrieved as follows:
+For a dependency that is resolved from a Maven repository, the Maven POM artifact can be retrieved as follows:

     task resolveMavenPomFiles {
         doLast {